 The reigning king of all sheet cakes, this easy recipe for Texas Sheet Cake is a chocolate cake lovers dream.
 A rich, fudgy, moist crumb made with buttermilk and coated in warm chocolate frosting, then sprinkled with toasted pecans.
 The best!

 I’ve tried my fair share of recipes for Texas Sheet Cake over the years.
 And honestly, I have never had a bad one.
 I mean, what’s not to love?
 Moist chocolate cake, coated in thick warm chocolate frosting, and sprinkled with chopped nuts.
-It’s seriously difficult to screw one up.
+It’s seriously so irresistible.

 There are about as many Texas Sheet Cake recipes in existence as there are chocolate chip cookies.
-Some use sour cream, others use buttermilk.
-Some use a 15×10 pan, others use an 18×12.
-And most require the batter and frosting to be made in a saucepan.
-But this particular recipe is the bee’s knees, made with buttermilk, cinnamon, toasted pecans, and no need for the stovetop, so less dishes to clean!
+But this particular recipe is the bee’s knees, made with buttermilk, cinnamon, toasted pecans, and no need to make the frosting on the stovetop, so less dishes to clean!

 - Single layer for the win.
-Because it’s flat, it cooks evenly all around.
+Because it’s flat, the cake cooks evenly all around.
 And it’s modest 1-2 inch height makes it easy to frost.
 Nothing a mile high, fancy, or complicated.

 - Sheets cakes are extremely portable.
 You don’t need to worry about them falling over on that long car ride to Aunt Betsy’s.
 And if your jelly roll pan comes with a lid, even better!
 They’re the perfect dessert to take to any potluck.